 \subsection{Equation of state of neutron stars}

-The behaviour of an atomic nucleus composed by a few nucleons~\cite{Shen:2024qzi} is well characterized by chiral interactions.
-Nuclear matter below the saturation density $n_s$ may be addressed from the same chiral interactions or even directly from scattering data without assuming a Hamiltonian~\cite{Alarcon:2022vtn}.
+The behaviour of an atomic nucleus composed of a few nucleons~\cite{Shen:2024qzi} is well characterised by chiral interactions.
+Nuclear matter below the saturation density $n_s$ may be addressed with the same chiral interactions or even directly from scattering data without assuming a Hamiltonian~\cite{Alarcon:2022vtn}.
 But as density increases, probably around 1.5-2 times $n_s$, certainly above 2-2.5 $n_s$, the chiral expansion breaks down and uncertainties become unmanageable~\cite{Tews:2024owl}.

-From there on, the allowed band of Equations of State inside a neutron star is constrained only by fundamental theory, namely by causality, $c_s^2\leq c^2=1$ and mechanical stability, $c_s^2\geq 0$; since $c_s^2=\frac{dP}{d\varepsilon}$ con $P$ the pressure and $\varepsilon$ the mass-energy density.
+From there on, the allowed band of Equations of State inside a neutron star is constrained only by fundamental theory, namely by causality, $c_s^2\leq c^2=1$ and mechanical stability, $c_s^2\geq 0$; since $c_s^2=\frac{dP}{d\varepsilon}$ with $P$ the pressure and $\varepsilon$ the mass-energy density.
 This is seen in figure~\ref{fig:EoS}.

 More theoretical information is available at asymptotically high densities where QCD becomes weakly coupled and the Equation of State is calculable in a loop expansion~\cite{Fraga:2013qra}.
 This is why the uncertainty band is seen to narrow towards the right of the figure leaving a ``Rhoades-Ruffini'' diamond~\cite{Rhoades:1974fn} (distorted here because of the logarithmic scales used).